 But I know many of you are not in that boat.
 You didn't have a back supply of canning lids and supplies and you're trying to find them now while you have the produce available.
 I'm going to address how to get things preserved and will start with canning because canning is my favorite form of food preservation because the food is ready to go.
 It's shelf-stable without any type of electricity.
 It doesn't matter if the power goes out my food is always safe on the shelf, ready to go.
 I don't have to have extra water to rehydrate anything.

 That is why I love canning.
-To me it is our most relied upon the type of food preservation, plus, not going to lie, on those nights where you're busy and don't have anything planned, I know I can just go to the shelf, grab a couple of jars, pop some lids, reheat and mix together for soup with a side of bread.
+To me, it is our most relied upon type of food preservation, plus, not going to lie, on those nights where you're busy and don't have anything planned, I know I can just go to the shelf, grab a couple of jars, pop some lids, reheat and mix together for soup with a side of bread.
 I love that aspect of it too.
 I can get meals and food on the table in a quick hurry and we're ready to go.
+Easy raw pack canned chicken is a great example.

 There are lots of other different types of food preservation that may lend themselves better than canning, especially if you can't find canning supplies.
 At the time of this article, there are some places you can look to find canning supplies.